hirsch-lab/mhealth/studies/imove/preprocessing/protocol.md

         - defaukt → default
     - For patient 042, day 1: Task 2c occurs twice.
       Resolution: I believe that the duplicate entry was mistaken for Task 2d.
+    - The exercise session 2 for patient 056 starts with Task 2a instead of 1.